Chorus-bdd/Chorus/pages/LanguageExtensions/StepMacro.md

 ###Step Macro FAQ###

-Q: Can I reference another step macro from a step macro step?
+Q: Can I reference another step macro from within a step macro?
 A: Of course